spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
+ * `--account-type`: The type of Openstack account.
  * `--auth-url`: (*Required*) The auth url of your cloud, usually found in the Horizon console under Compute > Access & Security > API Access > url for Identity.
 Must be Keystone v3
+ * `--consul-config`: This is the path for your consul config file
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--domain-name`: (*Required*) The domain of the cloud.
 Can be found in the RC file.
+ * `--environment`: The name of your Openstack environment.
+ * `--heat-template-location`: The location of your heat template file.
+(Replacing the Heat template is not recommended)
  * `--insecure`: (*Default*: `false`) Disable certificate validation on SSL connections.
 Needed if certificates are self signed.
 Default false.
  * `--lbaas-poll-interval`: Interval in seconds to poll octavia when an entity is created, updated, or deleted.
 Default 5.
- * `--lbaas-poll-timout`: Time to stop polling octavia when a status of an entity does not change.
+ * `--lbaas-poll-timeout`: Time to stop polling octavia when a status of an entity does not change.
 Default 60.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--password`: (*Required*) The password used to access your cloud.
  * `--project-name`: (*Required*) The name of the project (formerly tenant) within the cloud.
 Can be found in the RC file.